IAmKelDev/iamkeldev.github.io/about/software-I-use.md

 **Free?** No. Priced according to usage ($/TB/Month).
 [B2 Storage Site](https://www.backblaze.com/cloud-storage)

-This is my general recommendation for personal cloud storage.
+This is what I use for personal cloud storage.
 Their pricing setup is one of the most straightforward.
 It's worth shopping around different providers for your individual use case, but I like that I'm not paying for a total capacity that I may or may not ever use.

 ## Media